utildex/utildex-app/CONTRIBUTING.md

 *   **Widget View (`isWidget()`):** A compact, dashboard-friendly version.
     *   **Do NOT** use `<app-tool-layout>` in widget mode.
     *   Use the `viewMode` logic to adapt to grid sizes.
+  *   Choose widget sizes carefully.
+If a size cannot be made genuinely useful for the tool (for example, complex structured outputs in 1x1), do not expose that preset.
     *   **Header Policy:** Every widget **MUST** include a visual header containing the Tool Icon and Tool Name/Title.
         *   *Exception:* Purely visual widgets (like an Image Frame) may omit the header if the content is self-explanatory.